Get us in your inbox

 • Games and hobbies

 Film cameras are all the rage today – and if you're just getting into this hobby, then you have to get acquainted with Hands On Film.
 This independent studio and film lab manually develops and scans each and every film roll received, ensuring that your precious babies are treated with the utmost care.
-Prices start at $8 to develop a roll of 35mm colour film and $10 for a roll of 35mm black and white film, with top-ups for 120mm film, various file formats and scan resolutions.
+It costs $10 develop and scan a roll of 35mm colour or black and white film, with top-ups for 120mm film, various file formats and scan resolutions.
 If you are into doing things yourself, take up their film developing workshop ($60) for a helpful primer on how to load film into a developing reel, all the way through to the scanning process.
 Hands On Film also sells film cameras and film rolls, and are always happy to answer any questions you may have about the craft.

 Advertising